masomaster/workspace_manager_app/README.md

 ### Command Line Interface

-You can use the app directly from the command line:
+You can use the app directly from the command line (from workspace_manager_app/src/):

 ```bash
 # Save current workspace